auth0/docs/articles/saml/identity-providers/salesforce.md

 If it didn't work, double check the above steps and then consult the **troubleshooting** section at the end of this document.

-> NOTE: the **Try** button only works for users logged in to the Auth0 dashboard.
+**NOTE:** The **Try** button only works for users logged in to the Auth0 dashboard.
 You cannot send this to an anonymous user to have them try it.

-#6.
-Troubleshooting.
+# 6. Troubleshooting.

 This section has a few ideas for things to check if your sample doesn't work.

 When troubleshooting SSO, it is often helpful to capture an HTTP trace of the interaction and save it in a .har file.